March for Left-wing Social Advancement

 March for Left-wing Social Advancement (Marcha de Avance Social de Izquierda; MASI) was an electoral alliance of center-left to left-wing political parties in Bolivia.
-Established on 20 April 1979, it primarily consisted of Offensive of the Democratic Left and the Socialist Party, alongside other minor parties.
+Formed on 20 April 1979, it primarily consisted of Offensive of the Democratic Left and the Socialist Party, alongside other minor parties.
 The alliance intended to contest the 1979 general election with Luis Adolfo Siles as its presidential candidate, alongside Guillermo Aponte as his running mate, but disintegrated before the election.

 In the aftermath of the annulled 1978 general election, member parties of the Democratic and Popular Unity alliance presented Siles and Aponte as candidates for the coalition's nomination.
 The ticket challenged the established candidacies of Hernán Siles Zuazo and Jaime Paz Zamora, opening a rift in the alliance that resulted in both Siles and Aponte's separation.
 Following that, their parties began the process to establish their own front.

 In April, the MASI alliance was formed, composed of OID, the PS, the Social Democratic Party, and the faction of the Left-wing Revolutionary Nationalist Movement led by Jorge Alderete.
 Less than two weeks after MASI's formation, Siles withdrew his candidacy.
 The alliance began to unravel after that, as OID and the PS deserted the front.
-Despite attempts by the remaining parties to salvage MASI, the alliance was formally dissolved in May 1979, after the remaining parties abandoned the effort.
+Despite attempts to salvage MASI, the alliance was formally dissolved in May 1979, after the remaining parties abandoned the effort.